 Certain conditions of confinement may violate the Eighth Amendment.
 For example, excess noise and prison conditions may deprive inmates of “identifiable human need[s],” such as sleep.
 See Wilson v.
 Seiter, 501 U.S. 294, 304 (1991); accord Rico v.
 Ducart, 980 F.3d 1292, 1299 (9th Cir.
 2020) (addressing the lawfulness of officer-created noise while conducting court-ordered suicide-prevention welfare checks in a maximum security facility).
 While an inmate does not have a right to a quiet environment, an inmate has a right to an environment that is “reasonably free” from constant, excessive noise caused by other inmates.
 Keenan v Hall, 83 F.3d 1083, 1090-91 (9th Cir.
 1996), amended by, 135 F.3d 1318 (9th Cir.
 1998) (holding that an inmate had stated a separate Eighth Amendment claim for being subjected to constant illumination with no legitimate penological purpose).
 An inmate has the right to outdoor exercise and personal hygiene.
 Keenan, 83 F.3d at 1089-91 (noting that “[d]eprivation of outdoor exercise violates the Eighth Amendment rights of inmates confined to continuous and long-term segregation” and that “[i]ndigent inmates have the right to personal hygiene supplies such as toothbrushes and soap”); Polanco v.
 Diaz, 76 F.4th 918, 929 (9th Cir.
 2023) (describing a “textbook case of deliberate indifference: Defendants were repeatedly admonished by experts that their COVID-19 policies were inadequate, yet they chose to disregard those warnings”).
-In addition, while adequate food is a basic human need protected by the Eighth Amendment (see Keenan, 83 F.3d at 1091), “[t]he Eighth Amendment ‘requires only that prisoners receive food that is adequate to maintain health.’”
+In addition, while adequate food is a basic human need protected by the Eighth Amendment, see Keenan, 83 F.3d at 1091, “[t]he Eighth Amendment ‘requires only that prisoners receive food that is adequate to maintain health.’”
 Mendiola-Martinez v.
 Arpaio, 836 F.3d 1239, 1259 (9th Cir.
 2016) (citation omitted).
 Some conditions of confinement may establish an Eighth Amendment violation “in combination” when each alone would not suffice, but only when they have a combined effect that produces the deprivation of a single, identifiable human need such as food, warmth, or exercise—for example, a low cell temperature at night combined with a failure to issue blankets.
 Wilson, 501 U.S. at 304-05.

 The Ninth Circuit rejected the argument that a plaintiff need only prove the defendant’s constructive knowledge of a substantial risk of serious harm.
 Harrington v.
 Scribner, 785 F.3d 1299, 1304 (9th Cir.
 2015) (noting, however, that the “obviousness of a risk may be used to prove subjective knowledge”).
 With respect to claims arising under Monell v.
 Department of Social Services of City of New York, 436 U.S. 658 (1978), a plaintiff must show the municipality’s deliberate indifference under an “objective inquiry.”
 Castro v.
 County of Los Angeles, 833 F.3d 1060, 1076 (9th Cir.
 2016) (en banc). “[T]his objective standard necessarily applied to municipalities for the practical reason that government entities, unlike individuals, do not themselves have states of mind[.]”
 Id.